 Availability: 21 (Capacity: 25)

 Study online anytime; no mandatory meeting time

 Prerequisite: BIOL 103.
-This 4-credit course covers the fundamental principles of animal behavior, with an emphasis on natural selection and the adaptiveness of behaviors.
+This 4-credit course covers the fundamental principles of animal behavior.
 Historical foundations and contemporary theories and evidence for a broad range of behavioral topics will be explored, emphasizing behavioral ecology and evolution of behaviors as adaptations.

 INTERESTED IN TAKING THIS COURSE?